kaspersgit/ml_2_sql/Readme.md

 # Getting started
 ## Pre requisites
+1. Clone Github repo to your local machine
+   `git clone `
-1. Create virtual environment and install packages, run:
+2. Create virtual environment and install packages, run:

     Windows:
    ```
    python -m venv .ml2sql
    . .ml2sql/Scripts/activate
-   pip install -r requirements.txt
+   pip install -r docs/requirements.txt
    ```

     Mac/Linux:
    ```
    python3 -m venv .ml2sql
    source .ml2sql/bin/activate
-   pip install -r requirements.txt
+   pip install -r docs/requirements.txt
    ```
-2. Wait until all packages are installed (could take a few minutes)
+3. Wait until all packages are installed (could take a few minutes)
-3. Activate or deactivate the created virtual environment by running:
+4. Activate or deactivate the created virtual environment by running:

     Windows:
    `. .ml2sql/Scripts/activate` or `deactivate`

     Mac/Linux:
    `source .ml2sql/bin/activate` or `deactivate`
-4. For usage of this tool the virtual environment does not need to be activated.
+5. For usage of this tool the virtual environment does not need to be activated.

 ## Try it out demo
 1. In the terminal in the root of this folder run: